Paulagranlund/Crash-Data-Analysis-Thesis/README.md

 Domain-Specific Language Models and Semantic Topic Modelling*.

 The narratives, a free-text field written by police officers, and structured data has been accessed from Vejman.dk.
-The project asks what the narratives reveal that the structured fields do not, and approaches it from two directions.
+The project investigates what information crash narratives contain beyond what is already captured in the structured fields, approaching the question from two complementary directions.

 ## Overview

-The work is organised into two tracks that share a common data layer.
+The project is organised into two complementary tracks built on the same underlying data.

 **Track 1 — supervised classification.** A fine-tuned Danish BERT (`Maltehb/danish-bert-botxo`) predicts the main crash situation (`main_situation_class`) directly from the narrative text.
-Integrated Gradients attribution shows which words drive each prediction, so the model's behaviour can be inspected rather than taken on trust.
+Integrated Gradients attribution shows which words drive each prediction, so the model's behaviour can be inspected to enable transparency.

 **Track 2 — semantic topic modelling.** A BERTopic pipeline (`KennethTM/MiniLM-L6-danish-encoder` embeddings, UMAP, HDBSCAN, and c-TF-IDF), run both fully